Number Of States Allowing Gay Marriage Expected To Grow

 JANINE HANSEN: You mean to fight to keep our marriage law?

-GONZALEZ: Correct, yes.
+GONZALES: Correct, yes.

 HANSEN: Far as I know, there's no money being raised.